Skin Reconstruction

 - Avoid strenuous exercise or activity

-Have a look at our vlog on skin reconstruction surgery which provides even further details about the surgery, what you can expect and case study examples.
+You’ll be checked over in the dressings clinic a week after your skin grafting to ensure you’re healing well.
+Have a look at our vlog on skin reconstruction surgery which provides even further details about skin graft surgery, what you can expect and case study examples.